 United States will require visitors to be vaccinated

 Replacing the current travel bans, the United States will instead require visitors to be vaccinated.
-The news came this morning from White House COVID-19 Response Coordinator Jeff Zients, and the policy is expected to take effect as of early November 2021 (though we don’t have an exact date yet).
+The policy will kick in as of November 8, 2021.
 As before, all travelers will need to provide a negative coronavirus test result, taken within three days of travel to the United States.
 There will be no need to quarantine on arrival.

-It remains to be seen which vaccinates will be considered eligible for these purposes (for example, the AstraZeneca vaccine has been widely given in Europe, but isn’t approved in the United States).
 It’s expected that children will be exempt from this policy, but it’s not known yet what the cutoff age is for that, and if children will just need a standard coronavirus test, or what.
-As we learn more I’ll be sure to update this post.

 Unvaccinated Americans will have to double test